 Completing an Integrated Water Cycle Management Strategy is a lengthy process, however Council understands the importance of long term planning to meet the needs of the community for the future.

-Our IWCM Strategy is anticipated to be completed later in 2018.
+Our IWCM Strategy is anticipated to be adopted in 2020.